New Guys: Synopsis

-Various workers in the office explain what they did over the summer: Kevin Malone (Brian Baumgartner) tried to save a turtle that he ran over, making a new shell after he cannot put the old one back together.
+Various workers in the office explain what they did over the summer: Kevin Malone tried to save a turtle that he ran over, making a new shell after he cannot put the old one back together.
 He broke the new one as well, so made a second one, but found the turtle was already dead, likely from when he ran it over the first time.
-Kelly Kapoor (Mindy Kaling) moved to Ohio with her fiancé Ravi and Ryan Howard (B. J. Novak) also moved to Ohio for "unrelated reasons".
-Dwight Schrute (Rainn Wilson) made a new “energy drink” from beet run-off and also learned that he is not the biological father of Angela Lipton's (Angela Kinsey) baby.
-Jim (John Krasinski) and Pam Halpert (Jenna Fischer) reveal that Jim was offered an entrepreneurial sports job by an old college friend based on an idea the two had in college.
+Kelly Kapoor moved to Ohio with her fiancé Ravi and Ryan Howard also moved to Ohio for "unrelated reasons".
+Dwight Schrute made a new “energy drink” from beet run-off and also learned that he is not the biological father of Angela Lipton's baby.
+Jim and Pam Halpert reveal that Jim was offered an entrepreneurial sports job by an old college friend based on an idea the two had in college.
 Jim tells the camera that he turned it down, because the long distance would not be good for his family.
 Pam and Jim begin to take off their microphones and Pam makes a remark, noting that, after nine years, the cameramen should have enough footage for a documentary.
 One of the cameramen then addresses the two, saying that they are more interested in the developments of the office workers themselves, especially Jim and Pam, rather than the office now.
 Jim looks pensive when Pam tells the cameramen that they expect to live a calm, normal life, given their work and children, and that “nothing interesting is going to happen to [them] for a long, long time.”